106210049/SerDes-PHY/README.md

 The ***SerDes-PHY*** project simulates and verifies ***Serializer/Deserializer (SerDes) communication*** at the RTL level, ***using SystemVerilog and UVM*** to build the testbench and regression.
 This project is oriented towards the RTL design, verification using UVM of a Quad-lane Full duplex Serializer/Deserializer (SerDes).

+All the system verilog design files of various sub components, encoder(8b/10b) , PISO(10b), SIPO, decoder(10b/8b), and the TOP module along with a basic randomized testbenh are provided in the RTL folder.
+The SerDes.sv is the main SerDes design file, the Duplex_Top.sv file instantiaties this and connects the serializer with deserializer for verification purposes.

+## 📂 Folder Organizer

+SerDes-PHY/
+├── RTL/                # RTL code for SerDes PHY

+├── TB/                 # Testbench UVM

+│   ├── tb/             # Top-level testbench

+│   ├── sv/             # UVM environment

+│   ├── logs/           # folder with the run logs

+├── run.do              # Regression scripts (QuestaSim)

 ## 🚀 How to run regression

 1. **Compile UVM package and project**